luisvonmuller/luisvonmuller/README.md

 <code> <img height="64" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/sass/sass-original.svg" alt="SASS/SCSS" /></code>
 <code> <img height="64" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/react/react-original-wordmark.svg" alt="Facebook React"/></code>

-*(I do also knowledge or may I say, I do have some months of experience on others languages like C/C++, Java, Kotlin from college and freelancing projects.)*
+*(I do also acknowledge around or may I say, I do have some months of experience on others languages like C/C++, Java, Kotlin from college and freelancing projects.)*

-**I do not like Java 🤨 (Seriously)**

-🥷 And, yeah, for sure, also did a lot of **freelancing/hackathons back in the days** (lates 2014 and till 2019) 👀
+🥷 I also did a lot of **freelancing/hackathons back in the days** (lates 2014 and till 2019) 👀

 ----
 #### 👨‍🎓 Studies information: